Natural Law and Natural Rights

 Natural Law and Natural Rights (1980; second edition 2011) is a book by John Finnis first published by Oxford University Press, as part of the Clarendon Law Series.
 Finnis develops a philosophy of Law in the tradition of Aristotle and Thomas Aquinas – Natural Law.
 His presentation and defence of Natural Law can be explored from three perspectives.
 First, polemical, by contradistinction with other philosophies of Law.
 Second, through its particular methodology, based on practical reasoning.
 Third, through its substantive content in the form of basic human goods.
-This article offers a brief overview of each of these perspectives.
-In addition, his 2011 edition included an extensive Postcript, which is briefly discussed in the 4th Section.
-A brief appraisal of the book is included in the final section.
+In addition, his 2011 edition included an extensive postscript, which is briefly discussed in the fourth section.
+The book is written as a collection of essays on a wide range of topics guided by an overall theme.

 Polemical

 Finnis critiques a number of authors and philosophical traditions, thereby offering polemical support for his conception of Natural Law.
 An illustration of this (by no means exhaustive) follows below.